 - asthma: Coughing, wheezing, breathlessness, and excessive production of mucus are all symptoms of asthma.
 These symptoms can also cause vomiting.

-- cough variant asthma: Coughing is the only symptom of cough variant asthma.
-This type of asthma produces a dry, persistent cough, which can be severe enough to induce vomiting.
+- cough variant asthma: Coughing is the only symptom of this type of asthma.
+It produces a dry, persistent cough, which can be severe enough to induce vomiting.

 - acid reflux and gastroesophageal reflux disease (GERD): Acid reflux and GERD can both cause irritation in the lower esophagus.
 This can trigger coughing and a sore throat, among other symptoms.